 Blaise Mesa

-News ReporterBlaise Mesa reports on criminal justice and social services for the Kansas News Service.
+News ReporterBlaise Mesa is a reporter for the Kansas City Beacon.
+He is based in Topeka, where he covers the Legislature and state government.
+Mesa previously covered social services and criminal justice for the Kansas News Service.
 He graduated from Columbia College Chicago where he was one of the most decorated journalists in the history of the college’s newspaper.
 Mesa served as co-editor-in-chief of the Columbia Chronicle and was that organization's first executive producer.
-Before his time at the Kansas News Service, he spent a year reporting on local government for the Topeka Capital-Journal during the height of the pandemic.
+Mesa also spent a year reporting on local government for the Topeka Capital-Journal during the height of the pandemic.

 -